Intensive Driving Courses – What you need to know? What to Avoid (2023)

 How long does intensive driving take?

 The maximum hours we do per day is 5 hours providing the instructor has the availability.
 It is always best to book your lessons in once you know when the practical driving is and work backwards from that test date to fit your hours.

-But it really does depends on the individual as the course is taught on case by case basis.
+But it really does depends on the individual as the course is taught on a case by case basis.

 Intensive Driving Courses Alternative